tubuarge/tubuio-sdk-docs/docs/go.md

 ```

 #### Returns
-- A **http.Response pointer** from Go's **net/http** package that includes API response and HTTP request response status.
+A **http.Response pointer** from Go's **net/http** package that includes API response as a JSON object that contains data and message.
 See more [Usage Examples](https://github.com/tubuarge/tubuio-sdk-go/tree/main/examples).